Global finance chiefs ready defences ahead of Fed exit

 When the U.S. central bank does move to reduce stimulus, the repercussions "may be even more significant," said Zeti Akhtar Aziz, chief of Malaysia's central bank.
 Aziz said the IMF's "policy toolkit" needed to expand to help cope with the fallout.

-The U.S. central bank has held interest rates near zero since 2008 and has tripled its balance sheet to roughly $3.7 trillion (2.31 trillion pounds).
+The U.S. central bank has held interest rates near zero since 2008 and has tripled its balance sheet to roughly $3.7 trillion.
 Over the last year, it has been pumping $85 billion into the U.S. financial system each month through bond purchases.

 The IMF panel, which represents the Fund's 188 member nations, said these ultra-accommodative policies have supported world growth and remained appropriate for now.